 It also depends on a particular type of fungus that you have.
 It will be super-efficient for certain species while it will barely touch others.
 The studies have shown that the first results can be expected in 2 weeks.

 There are also some indications that tea tree oil can be used in combination with standard topical creams.
-In 1999, a study was performed, which concluded that a combination of tea tree oil and cream containing butenafine hydrochloride could successfully stop toenail fungus.
+In 1999, a study was performed, which concluded that a combination of this natural substance and cream containing butenafine hydrochloride could successfully stop toenail fungus.

 The whole process lasted for about 16 weeks.
 During that time, 80 participants managed to treat their toenail fungus.
 Even better, none of these 80 people had a relapse.
 The study also had a placebo group; none of its participants managed to treat the condition, which is further proof that tea tree oil works.